B.Ed. Frequently Asked Questions

 Students in the program are invited to attend an information session early in the fall term to obtain details of particular requirements for international placements.
 Students wishing to be considered for an international placement must submit an application to the International Placement committee.
 There is also an interview process.

-Application to either B.Ed. program is highly competitive.
+Application to the B.Ed. program is highly competitive.

 Yes.
 Once you have received your Nova Scotia teaching license from the provincial Department of Education, you can then apply to other Departments of Education to transfer your credentials to that region.
 For further information, please contact the Department of Education governing the region you wish to have your certification transferred into.